requiremind/requiremind.github.io/source/_posts/2013-05-19-linux-command-line-tips-become-a-master.md

 And if you want to just erase word by word, you can use `Ctrl + W`.

+To simplify your navigation you can use `Ctrl + A` and `Ctrl + E` to go respectively to the beginning and to the end of the current line.

 ### Define some alias

 Sometimes you're going to face a hard-bad-long-painful-forgettable command.
 Unless you love the pain to type over and over again the same command, you can use `alias`.
 The syntax to define one is: